bensuperpc/infrastructure/README.md

 ### All services

-You can find all services on the [docker-compose.yml](docker-compose.yml) file or on this table:
+You can find all service on this table:

 | Service | Description | URL |
 | --- | --- | --- |